lukelovekin/CA-MERN-Stack-Part-A/README.md

 Artists currently pay $16 per month to run a portfolio website on services such as Squarespace.
 The purpose of our web app is to provide a free tier to this problem allowing artist to put their portfolio on the internet for free.
 Allowing users to upload, photos, audio and text into set templates provided by our MERN stack application.
-Users can then upgrade using our services for extra custom features like URLS and add more customisability?. (fonts?
-Icons? )
+In the future, users can then upgrade using our services for extra custom features like URLS and add more customisability.

 #### Functionality / Features